Social Security Disability Resource Center

 1. You will sign an SSA-1696.
 This is the appointment of representative form that is used to authorize someone to represent your disability claim.
 Generally, the individual you have chosen to help you with your claim will supply this form to you and will simply sign and date the form.
 The representative will then submit this form to the social security administration.
 Once SSA receives this form, you will officially be represented and social security will be on notice to keep your representative fully informed regarding actions that are taken on your case.
 In keeping with this, when social security sends you correspondence, they will send a copy to your representative.
 Likewise, in deference to the fact that you have representation overseeing your claim, the social security administration will not attempt to contact you by phone without first obtaining permission from your representative.

 2. You will sign a fee agreement.
 This form will also be returned to the social security administration after you have signed it.
 What does the fee agreement do?
 It allows your representative to receive a fee for winning your case.
-The fee is equal to 25 percent of your back pay, up to a certain maximum fee amount (to see the current maximum fee that is allowed for a representative, go here:SGA).
+The fee is equal to 25 percent of your disability back pay, up to a certain maximum fee amount (to see the current maximum fee that is allowed for a representative, go here:SGA).

 All fee agreements have to be approved by SSA.
 Be sure to read your fee agreement before signing it to make sure that you are comfortable with what your representative expects to be reimbursed for.
 Remember: the fee for representing your case is strictly regulated by the social security administration; however, your representative can charge for other expenses in the fee agreement, such as for postage and the cost of copying records, as well as the cost of obtaining updated medical records.

 3. Your representative will generally have you sign medical release forms.
 These include SSA-827 forms which are the medical release forms used by social security to obtain medical records from your medical treatment providers.
-Very often as well, your representative will also have you sign their own medical release forms so they can also obtain copies of your records (usually this is done to prepare for a disability hearing).
+Very often as well, your non-attorney representative or disability attorney will also have you sign their own medical release forms so they can also obtain copies of your records (usually this is done to prepare for a disability hearing).

 Part 2: What does a Social Security Disability Lawyer or Representative do for your claim?